liferay/liferay-docs/develop/reference/articles/14-third-party-packages-portal-exports.markdown

 classes will be on the classpath.
 This can cause weird errors that are hard to debug.

-To find a list of the packages exported by `com.liferay.portal.bootstrap`, go to `modules/core/portal-bootstrap/system.packages.extra.bnd`.
+To find a list of the packages exported by `com.liferay.portal.bootstrap`, go to source file `modules/core/portal-bootstrap/system.packages.extra.bnd`.If you don't have access to the source code, the same list (albeit in a less user-friendly format) can be found in the `META-INF/system.packages.extra.mf` file in `[LIFERAY_HOME]/osgi/core/com.liferay.portal.bootstrap.jar`.
 These packages are installed and available in Liferay's OSGi runtime.
 If your module or WAR uses one of them, specify the corresponding dependency as being "provided" (provided by @product@).
 Here's how to specify a provided dependency.

 Maven: `<scope>provided</scope>`